-Tim is the Joint Deputy Head of Chambers.
+Tim Moloney QC is a Joint Deputy Head of Chambers.

 What the Directories Say